Pakz001/Godot-Examples/README.md

 # Godot-Examples
 Hoping to fill this repo up with hundreds of projects.

+QUICKSTART:
+To start coding in Godot.
+Start a new project.
+Add a Node2D to the scene.
+Add a script.
+Press compile and select the scene as that script you saved.
+You can now code using the script.
+Screen size can be set in the config.

-Using the Steam version of Godot Version : 3.2.3
+Using the Steam version of Godot Version : jan2021

 Donations :  https://www.paypal.me/RudyvanEtten/